gmu-msl/canute/README.md

 The specific features supported are described in the [Release Notes](./ReleaseNotes.md)

-Authored by Eric Osterweil eoster@gmu.edu and Glen Wiley gwiley@verisign.com Forked from [libsmaug](https://github.com/verisign/smaug), from VeriSign, inc.:
+Canute was originally authored by Eric Osterweil and Glen Wiley gwiley@verisign.com as from [libsmaug](https://github.com/verisign/smaug), from VeriSign, inc.
+Canute is a fork of libsmaug, and is not maintained by Eric Osterweil eoster@gmu.edu

 Also see Canute's [Thunderbird plugin](https://github.com/gmu-msl/canute-tbird-plugin).